mbloch/mapshaper/docs/development/frame-tool-design.md

 Add a frame-specific parser that returns `{valuePx, units}` instead of losing the authored unit as `parseSizeParam()` does.
-Bare numbers mean px during creation and the frame's current authored unit during panel editing.
+Bare numbers mean px during creation and the frame's current authored unit during property editing.
 Width and height entered with different units are normalized to px before computing an aspect ratio.